A Company Benchmark of Packaged First Foods in Southeast Asia

 • Products of the same food category from different companies have shown varying results in nutrient composition.
 These range from products that do not meet any nutritional requirements to those that fully ‘pass’ the nutritional assessment – and this must serve as a demonstration to companies that it is possible to improve the nutritional composition of their CPCF product portfolio.

-• The research has shown that, among a company’s CPCF products, some fully meet certain labeling requirements, while others do not meet any – even where these products were found in the same country.
+• The research has shown that, among a company’s CPCF products, some fully meet certain labelling requirements, while others do not meet any – even where these products were found in the same country.
 ATNI calls on companies to ensure consistent best practices among all products, in all the markets where their CPCF are sold.

 • Another notable finding was that several product labels in Cambodia, Indonesia, Lao PDR, the Philippines, and Viet Nam were neither in English nor in the local language.
 Companies must ensure controlled sales of their products to only reach the intended markets, and that they are available in the local language of the consumers to ensure awareness of the product and its appropriate use.